imhilla/texting_service/README.md

 # Configuration

 Before you start using the api you will need to run a few end points to set up providers.
 To load balance the app has been configured to allow url porviders to be created throught end points, without it the sms service will not work correctly. head over<a href="https://crimson-moon-436442.postman.co/workspace/My-Workspace~e24b807c-503a-4cb0-8ce6-3e1c28b8e1eb/collection/13004566-87d5e060-ebcd-4538-b266-a0c2e5c6e4f9?action=share&creator=13004566"> here</a>, and send a POST request to `http://127.0.0.1:3000/providers` make sure you switch the url of the provider to set up the secon provider.
+Alternatively you can download postman collections from collections directory `/collections/text_service.postman_collection.json` and proceed from there.

       - Example for provider one `{ "name": "provider2", "message_count": 0, "url": "https://mock-text-provider.parentsquare.com/provider1"}`